tetyanaloskutova/remote-works/docs/architecture/products.rst

 Overview
 --------

 Consider a book store.
-One of your *products* is a book titled "Introduction to Saleor".
+One of your *products* is a book titled "Introduction to Remote-works".

 The book is available in hard and soft cover, so there would be 2 *product variants*.